opencv/opencv/modules/imgproc/doc/filtering.rst

 -------------------------
 .. c:function:: Mat getStructuringElement(int shape, Size esize, Point anchor=Point(-1,-1))

-    Returns the structuring element of the specified size and shape for morphological operations
+    Returns a structuring element of the specified size and shape for morphological operations.

-    :param shape: The element shape, one of:
+    :param shape: Element shape that could be one of the following:

-      * ``MORPH_RECT``         - rectangular structuring element
+      * ``MORPH_RECT``         - a rectangular structuring element:

         .. math::

             E_{ij}=1

-      * ``MORPH_ELLIPSE``         - elliptic structuring element, i.e. a filled ellipse inscribed into the rectangle ``Rect(0, 0, esize.width, 0.esize.height)``
+      * ``MORPH_ELLIPSE``         - an elliptic structuring element, that is, a filled ellipse inscribed into the rectangle ``Rect(0, 0, esize.width, 0.esize.height)``

-      * ``MORPH_CROSS``         - cross-shaped structuring element:
+      * ``MORPH_CROSS``         - a cross-shaped structuring element:

         .. math::

             E_{ij} =  \fork{1}{if i=\texttt{anchor.y} or j=\texttt{anchor.x}}{0}{otherwise}

-    :param esize: Size of the structuring element
+    :param esize: Size of the structuring element.

-    :param anchor: The anchor position within the element.
+    :param anchor: Anchor position within the element.
 The default value  :math:`(-1, -1)`  means that the anchor is at the center.
-Note that only the cross-shaped element's shape depends on the anchor position; in other cases the anchor just regulates by how much the result of the morphological operation is shifted
+Note that only the shape of a cross-shaped element depends on the anchor position.
+In other cases the anchor just regulates how much the result of the morphological operation is shifted.

+The function constructs and returns the structuring element that can be then passed to :func:`createMorphologyFilter`,
+:func:`erode`,
+:func:`dilate` or
-The function constructs and returns the structuring element that can be then passed to :func:`createMorphologyFilter`,:func:`erode`,:func:`dilate` or :func:`morphologyEx` .
-But also you can construct an arbitrary binary mask yourself and use it as the structuring element.
+:func:`morphologyEx` .
+But you can also construct an arbitrary binary mask yourself and use it as the structuring element.

 .. index:: medianBlur